Fire at Tunisian Ennahdha party HQ leaves 1 dead, 18 injured | DW | 09.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A member of Tunisia's Ennahdha movement burned to death in a fire at the party’s HQ in Tunis.
+A member of Tunisia's Ennahdha party burned to death in a fire at the party’s HQ in Tunis.
 The suspended party's vice president, formerly the prime minister, was among the 18 wounded.

-Ali Laaryadh, who is also Ennahdha's vice president and was prime minister from 2013 to 2014, was taken to hospital after he jumped from the second floor of the building to escape the flames.
+Ali Laaryadh, who is also Ennahdha's vice president and was prime minister from 2013 to 2014, was taken to hospital after he suffered leg fractures when he jumped from the second floor of the building to escape the flames.

-The man who started the fire died on the scene the party said.
+It is not yet clear what caused the blaze that claimed the life of party activist, Sami Sifi,

-He wasn't identified, but Rached Ghannouchi, the leader of Ennahdha, said he was a member of the party.
+In a statement Ennahdha thanked the "firefighters who intervened quickly to put out the fire and rescue those present at the headquarters.

 Another prominent party official Abdel Karim Harouni was also injured in the blaze.